Conduct Policies and Administrative Procedures

 c.
 Knowledge of the name(s) of the person(s) bringing charges and the time and place of the hearing.

 d.
-A formal hearing, if the situation is not resolved in an informal meeting, or if the charges are determined by the Director of the Office of Conduct and Mediation to have merit as outlined in Article IV, A. Charges, 2., which includes an opportunity to respond to charges.
+A formal hearing, if the situation is not resolved in an informal meeting or if the charges are determined by the Director of the Office of Community Standards to have merit as outlined in Article IV, A. Charges, 2. which includes an opportunity to respond to charges.

 e.
 The opportunity to have the assistance of a trained student advisor in preparing for a hearing and during a hearing as defined by conduct system policies.
-Only students selected, trained, and supervised through the Office of Conduct and Mediation may serve as a Student Advisor.
+Only students selected, trained, and supervised through the Office of Community Standards may serve as a Student Advisor.
+In the case of crimes of violence or non-forcible sex offenses the office may provide a faculty or staff member the University to serve as the respondent’s advisor.

 f.
 Request an appeal of a decision of the Hearing Board/Hearing Officer by an Appellate Board or Appellate Officer.